-Only authorized personnel may touch or work on fire safety equipment when in a non-emergency state.
+Only authorized personnel may touch or work on fire safety equipment when in a nonemergency state.
 Tampering with fire safety equipment is prohibited.
 Fire alarms will only be pulled in the event of a fire emergency or authorized test.

 Students may not be responsible for any unauthorized fire in or on university property.

 Possessing any incendiary device (including fireworks) while on campus is prohibited.
 The sale, sharing, or use of any of these devices while on campus is also prohibited.
-Fireworks will only be used when formally authorized and qualified personnel are present and managing the use of the fireworks.
-(Student Handbook, p.
-11)
+Fireworks will only be used when expressly authorized by the University.
+North Greenville University is a tobacco-free campus.
+All tobacco products are prohibited on university property.
+In addition, the use of "electronic cigarettes", water vapor cigarettes, or other devices that simulate smoking is prohibited.